progress/progress.github.io/yhack/index.md

 # Resources on Completion of Project
    You can keep your Qualcomm Gimbal at the end of the hackathon once you are done.
-   The Philips Hue are part of the prizes, so we need them back.
+   We need the Philips Hue back.

 # Judging
 Hacks will be judged on originality, technical difficulty, and applicability.
 Hacks need to leverage at least one of the Progress offerings.